nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Design considerations:

 * **Alternative 1 (current choice):** Modules will be identified only if user inputs fully matches the module code.
-For instance, `mod find cs1231` does not return `person` has taken or is taking the module `CS1231S` (lacking an "S").
+For instance, `mod find cs1231` does not return `student` has taken or is taking the module `CS1231S` (lacking an "S").
     * Pros: Reduces confusion.
-Requiring exact module code will display `persons` that are tailored to the specifications, reducing the need to manually filter through the `persons`.
+Requiring exact module code will display `students` that are tailored to the specifications, reducing the need to manually filter through the `students`.
 Imagine that if the system allows partial matching of module codes, typing `mod find cs` yields those who are taking or have taken modules with code "CS", regardless of whether he/she has "CS1231S".
     * Cons: If the desired module code is so unique that partial matching can suffice to pinpoint the module, requiring a fully matching input would cause some inconvenience to the user.

 * **Alternative 2:** Modules can be identified by partially matching inputs of module codes.
-For instance, `mod find 123` will return `person` has taken or is taking the module `CS1231S`.
+For instance, `mod find 123` will return `student` has taken or is taking the module `CS1231S`.
     * Pros: Shorter commands to enter and grants greater convenience to the users.
-    * Cons: If many module codes share the partial module code that user inputs, many `persons` will be returned, rendering the `mod find` function ineffective as users still need to manually search for the `persons` with the desired module.
+    * Cons: If many module codes share the partial module code that user inputs, many `students` will be returned, rendering the `mod find` function ineffective as users still need to manually search for the `students` with the desired module.

 ### Module Categorisation